-In this section, we apply the SW-cut algorithms to two classical vision problems-image segmentation and stereo matching.
+In this section, we apply the SW-cut algorithms to two classical vision problems- image segmentation and stereo matching.

-For optimizing the posterior probability, one needs a simulated annealing procedure [16] that raises the posterior probability to a certain power called temperature.
+For optimizing the posterior probability, one needs a simulated annealing procedure[16] that raises the posterior probability to a certain power called temperature.
 This temperature is slowly decreased according to a cooling schedule.
-The initial temperature $T{\rm max}$ is big, in order to avoid being stuck in local minima and then it is reduced it to T{\min} in a given number of sweeps (1 sweep = |V| steps).
-The initial temperature $T{\rm max}$ depends on the efficiency of the algorithm.
-As Fig. 8 shows empirically, the Gibbs sampler needs very high initial temperature $T{\text{max}} = 200$ and a slow temperature decrease (in 5,000 sweeps) in order to reach good solutions.
+The initial temperature T{max} is big, in order to avoid being stuck in local minima, and then it is reduced it to T{min} in a given number of sweeps (1 sweep= |V| steps).
+The initial temperature T{max} depends on the efficiency of the algorithm.
+As Figure 8 shows empirically, the Gibbs sampler needs very high initial temperature and decrease slowly (in 5000 sweeps) in order to reach good solutions.
 Any good initial solution W_o will be destroyed (randomized) at the high temperature.
-In comparison, the Swendsen-Wang cuts can walk fast at low temperature and we start with T{max} small, usually $T{\text{max}} < 20$, and decrease fast (in 15 sweeps), and it can utilize good initial solutions.
-The ending temperature T{\min} is usually in the range of [0.1, 1].
+In comparison the Swendsen-Wang cuts can walk fast at low temperature and we start with T{max} small, usually $T{\text{max}} < 20$, and decrease fast (in 15 sweeps), and it can utilize good initial solutions.
+The ending temperature T{min} is often in the range of [0.1, 1] for our experiments.

-5.1 Experiment I: Image Segmentation
+A. Experiment I: image segmentation

 To reduce the size of the adjacency graph, we use a Canny edge detector and edge tracing to divide the image into "atomic regions" with almost constant intensities.
 Depending on image size and texture, there are $N \in [500, 1500]$ atomic regions, each being a vertex in G_o .
-The use of atomic regions helps reduce the computational time, but we should be aware of the risk that we are not able to break them if they are wrong, sometimes some kind of "leakage" occurs.
-In more recent work [2], we overcome this problem by hierarchic SW-cut method which works on multiple levels of adjacency graphs where the vertices are of various granularities.
+The use of atomic regions helps reduce the computational time, but we should be aware of the risk that we are not able to break them if they are wrong, especially some case of "leakage" occurs and the atomic region becomes rather big.
+In more recent work[2], we overcome this problem by hierarchic SW-cut method which works on multiple levels of adjacency graphs where the vertices are of various granularities.